dylanrubini/dylanrubini.github.io/_pages/about.md

 **Research** I have worked on many different projects including:

-- computationally accelerating chemically reacting flow simulations using machine learning
+- computationally accelerating chemically reacting flow simulations by three orders of magnitude using machine learning
 - developing a 3D viscous unstructured turbomachinery flow solver for GPUs and CPUs
 - developing chemical kinetic solvers with embedded multiobjective optimizer
-- using high fidelity computational fluid dynamics to investigate the complex aerothermal interactions within a new turbomachinery for decarbonising high-temperature processes
+- using high fidelity computational fluid dynamics to investigate the complex aerothermal interactions within a new turbomachinery for decarbonising over 40 high-temperature processes

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.